CodinGame/codingame-sdk-assets/README.md

-## Assets packs to use for the CodinGame SDK
+## Assets packs to use in the CodinGame SDK

 Feel free to contribute.
 Assets are free to use in the CodinGame SDK (or for any commercial project).
 Most of the resources are licensed and distributed under the terms of [CC0](https://creativecommons.org/share-your-work/public-domain/cc0) (or accompagned with a dedicated licence file if different)